 Each hall provides residents with 24-hour card access building security, study lounges, laundry facility access, vending machines, a modern fire-safety system, and a central lounge.
 Wireless service is also available in the lobbies of Lawrence, Niagara, Perry, Ohio, and Senat Halls, Packet Community Center, and Tigress Hall laundry facilities.

 Almy Hall offers two-bedroom suites that accommodate four students.
-Available to first-year students participating in the First-Year Interest Groups, each suite features a shared study area and a semi-private bathroom with two sinks, storage space, and separate shower and toilet stalls.
+Each suite features a shared study area and a semi-private bathroom with two sinks, storage space, and separate shower and toilet stalls.

 Almy Hall was constructed in 1997 and houses 132 students.
 The hall is named after Thomas C. Almy, who was the Sailing Master of the Schooner Somers.
 A native of Rhode Island, Almy died in Erie in December 1814.